jamessutton600613-png/GQR/EverythingAboutGQRupto57.md

-# GQR Programme Synthesis   Summarised from the above
+# GQR Programme Synthesis   - Long Form Summary

-The following synthesis details the developmental trajectory of the **Gated Quantum Resonator (GQR)** programme, tracing the evolution from subatomic *"engines"* to the universal *"Selection Laws"* that govern biological and physical complexity.
-This summary collates the ~50 available chapters of the 57-part programme, moving from abstract mechanics to predictive field theory.

 ---

 ## Prelude: The Pre-GQR Conceptual Scaffold

-The programme originates not in chemistry, but in a 6-dimensional ontology that attempts to reconcile quantum events with deterministic function.
+The programme originates not in physics or chemistry, but biochemsitry and genetics:  in a 6-dimensional ontology that attempts to reconcile quantum events with deterministic function.

 - **preGQR1 (The 6D Engine)**
   Introduces the concept of *Nucleonic Rotation*.